-This option would include new dedicated bus lanes on the existing shoulders of both the east and west carriageways from Hoddle Street to the Chandler Highway interchange.
-From the Chandler Highway interchange, the outbound busway lane would pass under the outbound off ramp and remain on the north side of the Eastern Freeway.
-The inbound busway lane would pass from the northern side of the alignment over both Eastern Freeway carriageways and the inbound on-ramp before connecting to the shoulder.
+This option (shown in Figure IV-27) would include new dedicated bus lanes on the existing shoulders of both the east and west carriageways from Hoddle Street to the Chandler Highway interchange.
+From the Chandler Highway interchange, the outbound busway lane would pass under the outbound off-ramp and remain on the north side of the Eastern Freeway.
+The inbound busway lane would pass from the northern side of the alignment over both Eastern Freeway carriageways and the inbound onramp before connecting to the shoulder.
 This overpass would be about the same height as Chandler Highway.
 Connections to and from the Chandler Highway and the busway west of Chandler Highway would also be accommodated.
 To provide sufficient space for the new dedicated bus lanes, traffic lanes would be shuffled into the median strip to avoid further land acquisition.
-Option C is shown in Figure 6-31.